co-lo-e/clojure_research/README.md

 echo 'export PATH="/Library/Java/JavaVirtualMachines/temurin-21.jdk/Contents/Home/bin:$PATH"' >> ~/.zshrc
 ```

-To test if you have successfully installed Clojure in the terminal type:
+To test if you have successfully installed Clojure in the terminal, type:
 `clj`

 # Table of Contents